KeshriAyushi22/amazon-clone/README.md

 select javascript as language and set eslint and dependencies to yes. you will get a function folder which is all the backend.

 ## BACKEND STEPS:

+set up every thing in index.js of function folder. start the emulator using cmd as firebase emulators:start (its like running the local server without hoisting just like in java using apache server.) http://localhost:5001/clone-b6acf/us-central1/api -> this url will show u the result